 Today you leave New Brunswick, but not before you visit the Hopewell Rocks’ majestic ‘flowerpot rocks’ and have your picture taken with the world’s largest lobster in Shediac.
 Cross the 12.9 km/8 mi long Confederation Bridge and enter Canada’s smallest and least populous province, Prince Edward Island.

-You have the morning to explore Prince Edward Island a bit more.
-Take the ferry to Pictou, Nova Scotia in the afternoon.
-Take a stroll along the historic waterfront of Pictou.
-Experience the historic Scottish architecture, beaches, trails, museums, restaurants, shops, and friendly people.
+You have the morning free to further explore Prince Edward Island before catching the Northumberland Ferry to Caribou.
+Youe destination for this afternoon is Pictou, Nova Scotia.
+Take a stroll along the historic waterfront of Pictou and experience the historic Scottish architecture, beaches, trails, museums, restaurants, shops, and friendly people of this town.

 Your Travel Book will take you over the Ceilidh Trail, a scenic trail approximately 100 km/62 mi long, providing views of the Gulf of St. Lawrence on the west side of Cape Breton Island.
 This trail ends in Margaree Harbour and meets the Cabot Trail.
 Chéticamp, a traditional Acadian fishing village, is your first stop along the picturesque Cabot Trail.
 Visit St. Peter’s Church, make sure to stop at Les Trois Pignons, a cultural centre and hooked-rug museum or book a whale watching tour.